-Landscaping and vegetation retained within the majority of the development site will be minimal, but will include a regenerated riparian zone as noted within appended Map 5
+Landscaping and vegetation retained within the majority of the development site will be minimal, but does include a regenerated riparian zones as noted within appended Map 2.
 Future development applications for residential subdivision and construction would be required to support complying APZs within individual development sites.